rails/rails/guides/source/configuring.md

 This guide covers the configuration and initialization features available to Rails applications.
 By referring to this guide, you will be able to:

-* Adjust the behavior of your Rails applications
+* Adjust the behavior of your Rails applications.
-* Add additional code to be run at application start time
+* Add additional code to be run at application start time.

 --------------------------------------------------------------------------------